VividCortex/go-database-sql-tutorial/surprises.md

 * Opening and closing databases can cause exhaustion of resources.
 * Failing to read all rows or use `rows.Close()` reserves connections from the pool.
 * Using `Query()` for a statement that doesn't return rows will reserve a connection from the pool.
-* Failing to use prepared statements can lead to a lot of extra database activity.
+* Failing to be aware of how [prepared statements](prepared.html) work can lead to a lot of extra database activity.

 Large uint64 Values
 ===================